carbonfive/spraygun-react-ts/README.md

 This is a Carbon Five-flavored convenience skeleton project for React.
 It is based on create-react-app (not ejected) with the following additions:

-- Styling via .scss with BEM conventions
+- Styling via SCSS modules
 - Stylelint
 - ESLint/Prettier
 - Husky with lint-staged